PRODUCT

 The IoT-powered, connected EAM platform for real-time building operations

-Facilio unifies operations, maintenance, sustainability, and vendor workflows into a single cloud platform, making it ideal for commercial real estate, healthcare, and education sectors.
+Facilio unifies operations, maintenance, sustainability, and vendor workflows into a single cloud platform, combining connected data with AI-driven insights to improve visibility and decision-making across portfolios in industries such as commercial real estate, healthcare, and education.
 Its API-first architecture supports seamless integration with IoT devices for smart energy optimisation and multi-site control.

 Well-suited for organisations seeking modern, scalable, and flexible asset management solutions.
 Investa, a leading real estate management company in Australia, reduced asset downtime by 40% with Facilio.